jjxff/bluegreen/README.md

 # Blue Green Deployments

 The master is blue, the branch is green.
+JF

 Deploy from OSEv3.